CallOfCreator/NewMod/README.md

 ### **6. Special Agent Role**
    - **🎖️ Description:** A neutral role that assigns missions to other players.
       - **📋 Mission Mechanics:** The assigned player must complete the mission or face penalties.
+         - If the target fails the mission, the Special Agent loses a point toward their win condition.
       - **📹 Surveillance Option:** The Special Agent can monitor the target through a camera if enabled.
       - **🏆 Win Condition:** Successful mission completions contribute to the Special Agent’s victory.